 As a Global Volunteer, you have the opportunity to speak with an Ecuadorian family from the daycare center.
 This description is from the team journal entry after meeting a single mother of three, whose daughter attends the daycare center:

-Today we met Verónica in the school office, a welcoming smile on an unwrinkled face framed by brown hair with light blond highlights, we all fussed over her baby “niece” and set off to visit her home.
-At ten years old, Verónica’s son, Camilo, has survived kidnapping, homelessness, political persecution, exile, and abandonment.
+Today we met Verónica, a single mother of three, wearing a welcoming smile on an unwrinkled face framed by brown hair with light blond highlights.
+Her daughter attends the childcare center, and we were invited to visit her home.
+There we met Verónica’s son, Camilo, who at 10 years old has survived kidnapping, homelessness, political persecution, exile, and abandonment.
 His mother subsisted for a month on less than the cost of a family movie, and an essential piece of her support system is the school we support today.

 This home visit experience and the time we spent with Verónica put into perspective our volunteering with children in Ecuador.
 Paint a wall, fix a nob, lift a child in the air, wash a little girl’s hands for the fifth time, we hope, in some small way, our efforts help make Verónica’s life, and the lives of her children a little bit better, so that they will grow up knowing compassion.
 That in this capricious and difficult world, there is kindness in strangers and hope for a better future.